Learn how to host Thanksgiving without being a big ball of stress with these 10 helpful tips.

 Utilize make-ahead recipes to free up a little time.
 Also, when making your menu, think about how much oven space you have and the cooking times and temps everything needs.
 You may need to tweak your choices based on these factors.

-My Printable Holiday Planner Kit inside the Organized-ish Binder Kit Collection is perfect for getting all your thoughts in order for the big day.
+My Printable Thanksgiving Planner Kit inside the Organized-ish Binder Kit Collection is perfect for getting all your thoughts in order for the big day.

 2. Serve Snacks